 I do not feel intimidated by a fat book at all.
 Super-power, indeed.

 The A.M. soundtrack - The Rolling Stones' "Goats Head Soup" (1973).
 Some folks over-look this one.
 It's actually a fabulous record.
 I highly recommend the 1994 CD Virgin remaster by Bob Ludwig.
 Sounds tremendous.
 One of the best sounding Stones records ever recorded.
 Primarily recorded in Kingston, Jamaica.
 The drug-ravaged, tax-exiled band chilling out on the island.
 Keith Richards deep into his heroin addiction.
 Supposedly the legendary Producer Jimmy Miller was strung-out too, nodding out often during the sessions, cutting Nazi symbols into the recording console.
 Keith perks up enough to deliver one of his greatest songs: "Coming Down Again."
 Mick Taylor plays some of his finest lead lines.
 Jagger also has fabulous moments especially "100 Years Ago," and "Winter."
 The ballads stand out as the best songs, but I do like the rockers too.
 Maybe only the last song seems a bit "trying too hard."
 "Star-fucker," hah!
 Debauched, decadent r&r.
 Murky.
 Druggy.
-I believe this one definitely stands up to their other classic albums, (Beggars' Banquet, Let it Bleed, Sticky Fingers, Exile on Main Street).
-Quite a string of masterpiece r&r albums.
+I believe this one definitely stands up to their other classic albums, (Beggars' Banquet, Let it Bleed, Sticky Fingers, Exile on Main Street), I mean, a most excellent record.
+To listen to it today is pure pleasure.
+The Stones had quite a string of masterpiece r&r albums, for sure.

 - Life is People.
 Do You Care?

 - Reading Fiction.
 I Recommend It.

 - On the Other Hand, Still Breathing...

 - Slime and Corruption Oozing from the White House.

 - America What Drugs are You On Today?